imxeno/devtale-core/README.md

 # Download

-You can find the latest .dll release [here.](https://github.com/xenostale/devtale-core/releases/latest) If you are unsure which file to choose, grab the one _Release_ one.
+You can find the latest .dll release [here.](https://github.com/xenostale/devtale-core/releases/latest) If you are unsure which file to choose, grab the _Release_ one.

 ## Asking about a VirusTotal link?